Historical Picture Books for Black History Month

 Please note that this post contains affiliate links which allow me to earn a small commission when a purchase is made at no additional cost to you.
 Read more here.

 In their storytelling, these books are powerful and thought-provoking.
-You will likely be familiar with Harriet Tubman, or even Lonnie Johnson (of Super Soaker fame), though some of the other names may be unfamiliar.
-But each book tells an incredible story.
-They are stories of hard work, perseverance, hope, and especially freedom.
+You will likely be familiar with Harriet Tubman, Aretha Franklin, or perhaps Lonnie Johnson (of Super Soaker fame).
+Other names may be unfamiliar, but each book is a story of perseverance, hope, and especially freedom.

 Historical Picture Books for Black History Month